TheDejo/thedejo/README.md

 ## Hi there, I am Divine Ogbe 👋
  ### [website](https://www.divineogbe.dev/)

-I am a software developer (MERN stack) based in Lagos Nigeria.
+I am a fullstack software developer based in Lagos Nigeria.

 What drives my work ethic is building products that are user-centered, expecting to see a real impact from the works that I take on.
 I enjoy approaching code from a different point of view considering a great user interface as well as seamless functionality.